-Year 10 - Component 1 - Coursework relating to photography (such as shutter speed and aperture), and also using editing software.
-You will learn about how to take successful photographs and Coursework Assignment 1 A directed project to extend knowledge and understanding of the work of others, including more contemporary photographers.
-Studio photography, including lighting, using tripods and changing lenses.
-Coursework Assignment 2 Extending knowledge and understanding of the work of others as inspiration for your own photography work on a theme.
-You are expected to consider your own individual outcomes on the theme of portraiture:
+Yea ir 10 Portfolio Component 1: Supporting Unit Foundation Skills Portfolio Component 1: Supporting Unit You will learn technical aspects relating to photography (such as shutter speed and aperture), and also using editing software.
+You will learn how to take successful photographs and also the compositional rules of photography, developing skills in planning photoshoots and evaluating their outcomes.
+You will respond to the work of photographers, both in written form and also practically.
+A directed project to extend knowledge and understanding of the work of others, including more contemporary photographers.
+This covers aspects such as studio photography, including lighting, using tripods and changing lenses.
+El l Yea ar 11 Portfolio Component 1: Sustained Unit Component 2: Externally Set Assignment Extending knowledge and understanding of the work of others as inspiration for your own photography work on a theme.
+You are expected to consider your own individual outcomes on the theme of your choice.
+The paper is received by the exam board in January, with a choice of seven starting points, You will complete your own investigations into the work of others, developing and consolidating practical and visual skills relevant to your chosen starting point, planning and developing ideas towards a final photographic outcome.
+This is completed during a 10-hour exam, which can include studio photography, editing photographs digitally or manually and presenting your work.